 - Lower suction power

-A vacuum cleaner and stick vacuum cleaner are too different from each other to make a good comparison.
+A vacuum and stick vacuum are too different from each other to make a good comparison.
 It mainly depends on your wishes and home situation which suits you best.
-Generally, you use a regular vacuum cleaner for the larger vacuum cleaning jobs and a stick vacuum cleaner is useful for small rooms or as a supplement.
-I have put the most important similarities and differences in a table.
+Generally, you use a regular vacuum for the larger vacuum jobs and a stick vacuum is useful for small rooms, or as a supplement.
+I've put the most important similarities and differences in an overview.